philterd/philter/README.md

   works without visiting the dashboard.
 Revoke it in the dashboard when you no longer need it.

+The script also generates `PHILTER_BOOTSTRAP_ADMIN_PASSWORD` for the first dashboard login and `MONGODB_PASSWORD` for the database.
+It stores these in an owner-readable `.env` file.

-To supply either yourself, put it in `.env` before the first run and the script keeps it.
+To supply these yourself, put it in `.env` before the first run and the script keeps it.

 Once the containers are running, submit text to Philter's API for redaction: